solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_05_Provision_MySQL_Flexible_Server.md

 This section illustrates how to deploy MySQL Flexible Server using various Azure management tools.

-## Azure portal
+## Azure Portal

-Azure provides a [quickstart document](https://docs.microsoft.com/azure/mysql/flexible-server/quickstart-create-server-portal) for users who would like to use the Azure portal to provision Flexible Server.
+Azure provides a [quickstart document](https://docs.microsoft.com/azure/mysql/flexible-server/quickstart-create-server-portal) for users who would like to use the Azure Portal to provision Flexible Server.
 While this is a great opportunity to explore the configuration parameters of Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM template, are preferable to create deployments that can easily be replicated in other environments.

 ## Azure CLI